ubc-library-rc/rc-docs/docs/importingNewsletterSubscribers.md

 ---
 # How to import newsletter subscribers from LibCal into Mailchimp
 1. Navigate to the LibCal homepage (https://libcal.library.ubc.ca/admin/home).
-2. Click on "Event Calendars" at the top of the page.
+2. Click "Event Calendars" at the top of the page.
 ![](/assets/images/event_calendars.png)
-3. Click on "Event Explorer" to the right of "UBC Vancouver Library Public Events".
+3. Click "Event Explorer" to the right of "UBC Vancouver Library Public Events".
 ![](/assets/images/event_explorer.png)
 4. Select the date range in the "From" and "To" fields for workshops you would like to include.
 5. Select "UBC Library Research Commons Workshops Registration Form" in the "Booking Form" field.
 6. Select "Research Commons" in the "Category" field.
-7. Click on "Submit".
-Any Research Common's workshop held during this time period will appear below.
+7. Click "Submit".
+(Any Research Common's workshop held during this time period will appear below.)
-8. Click on "Export Data".
+8. Click "Export Data".
 ![](/assets/images/event_explorer_fields.png)
 9. Open the downloaded CSV file.
 10. Delete all columns, except for these five: